 - 1. The Neighbourhoods and Environment Scrutiny Committee is asked to consider and make recommendations to the Executive on the budget options which are within the remit of this Committee. - 2.
-Executive are asked to consider the officer cuts and savings options, taking into account the feedback from this scrutiny committee.
+The Executive is asked to consider the officer cuts and savings options, taking into account the feedback from this scrutiny committee.